 The department works closely with DFAT to ensure the interests of agricultural industries are strongly represented in the development of Australian negotiating positions.
 The two departments also work together to consult industry on identifying market access priorities and defensive interests, and to keep industry informed of the Government’s approach to the negotiations.

-The department is responsible for biosecurity and food safety measures and has a leading role in developing the sanitary and phytosanitary (SPS) provisions of FTAs as well as broader provisions impacting agricultural tariffs and Non-Tariff Measures.
+The department is responsible for biosecurity and food safety measures and has a leading role in developing the sanitary and phytosanitary (SPS) provisions of FTAs as well as broader provisions impacting agricultural market access, agricultural tariffs, Non-Tariff Measures and sustainable agri-food systems.